Mygod/pogoplusle/README.md

 Q: Is this app safe to use?
 A: Yes.
 This app uses `AccessibilityService` API to help you skip the pairing dialog.
 Since this app only interacts with Android system interface and system Settings but not the game, PoGo+LE is fully compliant with Niantic's terms of service and is safe to use.

+Q: Not working?
+A: Feel free to send the following information to me via GitHub issues or else: app version and configuration, device model, Android version, and a screenshot demonstrating the issue.